jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 A target class is found by following the redirections, that lead to a symbol’s class.

 Do not follow more than one class redirection, because if a class points out a class again, then the second class is *another* class object, that the first class is just *based* on.
-If the class is an object reference itself, you have to follow all object redirections to find the target class object.
+If the class is an object reference itself, you might follow all object redirections to find the target class object.
 Then you have found the target class.
 That’s where redirection following ends.
 If the class object has a class itself, you might be tempted to follow the class object’s class redirections as well, to find the final target class, but you should not do that.
 The first class redirection indicates the class.
 If that class object has a class itself, then the class object is only based on another class, but it *is* a class on its own.
 An object redirection is just a much tighter bond like that, than a class redirection.

 ##### Diagram Notation